• Skip to main content

 The pistol is chambered in a serious caliber and is a good size for both concealed carry and home defense.
 The gun is large enough to shoot comfortably for long range sessions and should serve very well in both training and self-defense.

 Sure, the gun isn’t perfect.
 You can get a better trigger by spending more money, which you may want to do.
-Apex Tactical Specialties, for example, offers a trigger enhancement kit for about $55.
+Apex Tactical Specialties, for example, offers an amazingly good trigger enhancement kit for about $60.

 However, you can’t beat the overall quality of this gun for this price.
-The MSRP is $459, but you can buy the SD40 for about $375 online.
-[Editor’s note: see the call out box below for better pricing information.]
+The original MSRP is $459, but you can buy the SD40 for about $375 online.

-Special note: The SD line of pistols are only one example of capable self-defense pistols that are affordably priced.
-For example, the recently introduced Palmetto State Armory PS9 Dagger is a Glock clone with a MSRP of $299.
+Special note: The SD line of pistols is only one example of capable self-defense pistols that are affordably priced.
+For example, the recently introduced Palmetto State Armory PS9 Dagger is a Glock clone with an MSRP of $299.

 Disclosure